Kzzkt147/dragonfly-dialogue-system/README.md

 ## To-Do

-- [ ] Make dialogue system unable to start a new dialogue when dialogue is already active / (Move responsibility from player/manager --> dialogue system)
+- [X] Make dialogue system unable to start a new dialogue when dialogue is already active / (Move responsibility from GameManager/Player --> dialogue system)
 - [ ] Refactor Code